Skip to main content

 privileged: true # ← delete this line

-If the application genuinely needs elevated capabilities, check if a specific Linux capability (e.g., NET_ADMIN) is sufficient instead — though note that in project namespaces, running without special capabilities is strongly recommended.
+If the application genuinely needs elevated capabilities, check if a specific Linux capability (e.g., NET_ADMIN) is sufficient instead — though note that in Project backing namespaces, running without special capabilities is strongly recommended.

 "hostNetwork is not allowed in project namespaces"